aefarrell/aefarrell.github.io/_posts/2021-09-22-federal_election.md

 # | 1    |  100   |  50     | ... |   0     |
 # |  :   |    :   |    :    |  :  |   :     |
 # |  m   |   30   |   160   | ... |   1     |
-# and returns a length m vector with the relative change for each year
+# and returns a length m vector with the relative
+# change for each year

 function seat_change(df)

     # the first election seat change is undefined
     changes = [NaN]

+    # for each election, starting with the second
     for i in 2:nrow(df)
-        # starting with the second election
         prev = df[i-1, Not(:YEAR)]
         prev_total = sum(prev)